Whether it is via the use of a Berserk Button

 open/close all folders

-- The "Two Bits" example from Who Framed Roger Rabbit in Shave And A Haircut.
-Similarly, the Weasels' uncontrollable laughter is a Response that Valiant exploits to kill them.
+- The "Two Bits" example from Who Framed Roger Rabbit in Shave and a Haircut.
+Similarly, Eddie performing circus tricks to exploit the Weasels' tendency to "laugh themselves to death."

-- In The Tuxedo, the title tux always send someone who taps on its shoulders flying.
+- In The Tuxedo, the title tux always sends someone flying if they tap on its shoulder.

 - And smoothly pulls out a lighter if someone puts an unlit cig in their mouth.